HAZELNUTTTY/CEK-KHODAM/README.md

 # CEK-KHODAM
 --
 # Description
-ini adalah aplikasi/codingan untuk seru-seruan. khodam yang muncul random
+This is an application/coding for fun.
+Khodam that appears randomly
-# Fitur
+• Features
-1. interface yang simple
+1. Simple interface
-2. tombol yang simple
+2. Simple buttons
-# Disclaimer
+• Disclaimer
-ini adalah codingan untuk seru-seruan. jangan menggunakan codingan ini tanpa tag pembuat nya --
+This is a coding for fun.
+Do not use this coding without the creator's tag --
-CODE BY : micolarighi
+CODE BY: micolarighi
-REMAKE BY : HAZEL
+REMAKE BY: HAZEL